atlas-aerospace-yt/ChessEngine/README.md

 To get around this you can use methods such as alpha-beta.

 ## Evaluation
-To evaluate chess positions, this code is programmed to use an ANN (Artificial Neural Network) which trains off of an analysis from the currently strongest open source chess engine [Stockfish](https://stockfishchess.org/).
+To evaluate chess positions, this code is programmed to use an ANN (Artificial Neural Network) which trains off of an analysis from the currently strongest open source chess engine [Stockfish](https://stockfishchess.org/).</br>
+The goal for the evaluation is to have it recognise drawing positions such as opposite coloured bishop endgames or king Vs king and pawn endgames and also for it to recognise when there is a winning player either positionally or by material.

 ## Math Library
 I created a simple vector library based around neural network maths.
 Numpy is a great mathematics library however lacked a few functions that are needed for ANNs.
+The library uses pythons built in functions such as `__mul__` or `__sub__` to function as its own data type with clean uses.</br>
+For example `b_grad = v.linear_prime(z) * (2/n) * v.sum(y-y_hat)`.

 ## Directory Structure
 ```